 Where We Work

 For 25 years, Water.org has been working alongside our network of certified, in-country partners to provide communities in Africa, Asia, Latin America and the Caribbean access to safe water and sanitation.
-With your help, we have successfully and sustainably improved the lives of more than two million people.
+With your help, we have successfully and sustainably improved the lives of more than three million people.

 Learn more about how we are impacting lives every day with safe water and sanitation in the countries below.
 To learn more about our approach to solving the water and sanitation crisis, please visit our Solutions and WaterCredit pages.